andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-04-11_Train_Time_Overparameterization/README.md

 A key observation is that consolidation can occur relatively early.
 Although the soft pruning is initially disruptive, the model quickly recovers—typically within a small fraction of the remaining training steps—and maintains a consistent performance advantage thereafter.

-This makes TTO practical even under tight compute constraints: most of the training run is performed with the final, smaller model, while still benefiting from the improved optimization enabled by early overparameterization.
+This makes TTO practical: most of the training run is performed with the final, smaller model, while still benefiting from the improved optimization enabled by early overparameterization.

 ## Selection vs. optimization